Olive Oil & Vinegar Stainless Steel Polish

 Why This Recipe Works

-Vinegar cuts through grime and fingerprints while the olive oil leaves a protective shine that repels future smudges.
-The oil fills in microscopic scratches in the steel, making the surface look smoother and newer.
-The result is a streak-free, brilliant finish.
+Vinegar cuts through grime and fingerprints while olive oil leaves a light protective shine that repels future smudges.
+The oil fills in tiny surface marks in polished metal, making stainless steel and chrome look smoother and newer.
+The result is a streak-free, brilliant finish when you use a very small amount and buff away the excess.

 Instructions